stemid/hyprland-fedora-image/README.md

     buildah bud -f Containerfile -t hyprland-fedora-image .

 To build the latest Hyprland version edit the Containerfile on the line with ``git clone -b v0.45.2``, I won't make any effort to keep this repo updated.

+## Revert back

+When you're done with this image you can either boot the pinned one you had from before, and next time you run ``rpm-ostree upgrade`` this image should be your first choice in Grub.

+Or you can run ``sudo rpm-ostree rebase -b fedora/41/x86_64/sericea`` to immediately rebase back to Atomic Sway for example, and reboot to see this image is now your first choice in Grub.